QuantEcon/lecture-source-py/source/rst/numpy.rst

 The most important of these dtypes are:

-*    float64: 64 bit floating point number
+*    float64: 64 bit floating-point number
 *    int64: 64 bit integer
 *    bool:  8 bit True or False